June 2025 Can't-Miss Events

 Downtown’s premier music venue hosts an impressive lineup of regional and national acts this June.
 Additional shows in the intimate Gas Hill Drinking Room include local favorite Tyler Nail (June 7), among others.
 Mainstage highlights are below.
 See the full list of performers and purchase tickets on the Ramkat website here.

-- June 21: Southern/alt-rock trailblazers Drivin N Cryin
+• June 21: Southern rock trailblazers Drivin N Cryin

-- June 25: indie rock icons Band of Horses
+• June 25: Indie rock music pioneers Band of Horses

 Bowman Gray Racing (Saturdays)

 Catch the hometown Dash at award-winning Truist Stadium during their June homestand.
 Game day promotions include Pups in the Park/Thirsty Thursday (June 12, 19) and post-game fireworks every Friday and Saturday (June 13–14, 20–21).
 Tickets start at $14.
-Don’t miss special theme games such as a special Father's Day game (June 15), Gladiator Night (June 17), and Bluey at the Ballpark (June 22), among others.
-See all promos and theme games on the Dash website here.
+Don’t miss special theme games such as a special Father's Day game (June 15) and Bluey at the Ballpark (June 22), among others.
+See all promos and theme games on the Dash website.

 Wanna see more events happening in June and beyond?
 Check out our online Events Calendar to see dozens more local happenings this summer.